-She’s clearly unafraid to put herself out there – as evidenced by the promo video below, in which she acts as presenter – and I for one hope that her work inspires more women to get into the game of poker, whether as players or on the industry side of things.
+She’s clearly unafraid to put herself out there and I for one hope that her work inspires more women to get into the game of poker, whether as players or on the industry side of things.

 My Birthday, My Wife, My Vacation